-Erica Holzer is a best-selling novelist who was educated at Cornell University and received her J.D. from New York University School of Law.
+Erica Holzer (19??
+2019) was a best-selling novelist who was educated at Cornell University and received her J.D. from New York University School of Law.

 Ms. Holzer was one of three lawyers representing Walter Polovchak, the 12-year-old defector whose six-year court battle against his parents efforts to forcibly return him to the then Soviet Union culminated in his becoming an American citizen.
 She has been co-chairman (with Mary Higgins Clark) of the Fourth International Congress of Crime Writers, Senior Editor of Verdict Magazine and Associate Editor of The Section 7201 Report.
 Her articles and reviews have appeared in Brooklyn Law Review, New York Law Journal, New York University Law Review, Patent Trader, and other journals, as well as in such publications as the Daily Oklahoman, New York Post, The Union Leader, Washington Times, and The Wall Street Journal.